TruebitProtocol/truebit-eth/README.md

 # Quickstart guide: computational playground

-This tutorial demonstrates how to install Truebit, connect to Görli or Ethereum mainnet networks, solve, verify and issue tasks, and finally build your own tasks.
-Use the following steps to connect to the Görli testnet blockchain and solve tasks with your friends!
+This tutorial demonstrates how to install Truebit, connect to Ethereum Main or forking mainnet networks using hardhat, solve, verify and issue tasks, and finally build your own tasks.
+Use the following steps to connect to Ethereum blockchain and solve tasks with your friends!

 ## GETTING STARTED